fizyk/fizyk.github.io/posts/2014-01-29-pyramid_fullauth-023.rst

 .. title: pyramid_fullauth 0.2.3
 .. slug: pyramid_fullauth-023

 It took over a four months, but finally got new version of pyramid_fullauth cooked, with three fixes.
-One relaxic dependency on `tzf.pyramid_yml <https://pypi.python.org/pypi/tzf.pyramid_yml>`_, second adjusts package to `pyramid 1.5a3 <https://pypi.python.org/pypi/pyramid/1.5a3>`_, and third fixes relation definition between AuthenticationProvider and User classes.
+One relaxing dependency on `tzf.pyramid_yml <https://pypi.python.org/pypi/tzf.pyramid_yml>`_, second adjusts package to `pyramid 1.5a3 <https://pypi.python.org/pypi/pyramid/1.5a3>`_, and third fixes relation definition between AuthenticationProvider and User classes.

 ..
 TEASER_END